-Good writing skills and the ability to work at a fast pace.
+- Have good writing skills and the ability to work at a fast pace.

-Online Jobs in Education
+Legit Online Jobs in Education

 18. Online Teacher / Tutor

-Existing teaching experience is a big plus, but most important is expert knowledge in the subject(s) you want to teach, and the ability to pass this knowledge on to others.
+Existing teaching experience is a big plus, but most important is expert knowledge in the subject(s) you want to teach and the ability to pass this knowledge on to others.

 19. Course Creator

-Clerical / Secretarial Jobs
+Clerical / Secretarial Online Jobs From Home

 20. Virtual Assistant